dassoop/Portfolio/README.md

 ---
 ### PlayTable/TapTop
 UI/UX Sound Design for digital board gaming platform Taptop(formerly PlayTable).
 - Main menu, app store, and mobile UI/UX SFX design and implementation.
+- Create audible feedback to guide user through success and failure of functions and input.
+- Create audible personality to match the visual queues and design of the platform.
+- Worked closely with UI/UX Designer.

 **Languages:** Java